GrokkingGrok/robotorq-reserve-system/docs/ARCHITECTURE.md

 ---

 ### 4. **Error Taxonomy**
-- **Current State**:
+**Current State**:
-  - `InvariantError` exists but is not yet categorized.
+- The legacy unified `InvariantError` type has been removed in the `rewrite-core` refactor.
-- **Planned**:
+  Errors are now expressed as domain-specific enums (Config, Startup, Bind, DependencyInit, RequestHandling, Messaging, Persistence, Shutdown) and mapped to a lightweight `ServiceError` at service boundaries where a uniform admin response is required.

-  - Expand `InvariantError` into categories: Config, Startup, Bind, DependencyInit, RequestHandling, Messaging, Persistence, Shutdown.
+**Planned**:
-  - Map to HTTP statuses for admin endpoints and include error codes for programmatic handling.
+- Continue to refine domain error enums and ensure consistent HTTP/admin mappings and error codes.

 ---